 Your Flight Instructor

-Good flight instructors, bad flight instructors and my first flying mistake
+Good flight instructors, bad flight instructors

 I really liked watching the show Flying Wild Alaska.
 It has since been discontinued.
 It is a bit overly dramatic but the flying footage they have is fantastic.
 The show is about a family who runs an airline a remote region of Alaska.
 In the show Ariel Tweto, is featured as she is the only one in the family without a pilot’s license.
 One of the last episodes I watched follows her working hard to learn how to fly.
 It made me think of how important it is to have a good flight instructor.